dmparrishphd/Shapiro/README.md

 You may use the advanced features of R to reinterpret them in ways I have not anticipated.
 Version control is for teams that think they are developing _one_ thing.
-But Shapiro is about creating thousands of little tools, facilitating and billions and billions of combinations of those tools.
+But Shapiro is about creating thousands of little tools, facilitating billions and billions of combinations of those tools.